Personal Development for the Early Talent Community in the Industries & Customer Advisory (ICA)

 How the ICA Has Helped Me Grow

 Culture has also been a catalyst for my personal development here.
 The ICA’s strong-held belief of championing its Early Talent community has translated into various initiatives tailored to our needs.
-I have found that, beyond just getting the job done, having access to the tools and resources needed at my job level, along with suitable mentors, has helped me build confidence to set stretch targets.
+I have found that, beyond just getting the job done, having access to the tools and resources needed at my job level, along with suitable mentors, has helped me build confidence to set stretch targets for myself.

 The Future of Work in the ICA